 The IRS is so generous with Roth IRAs because it has already collected taxes on this money or at least on the principal.
 You can take tax deductions for contributions made to traditional IRAs in the year you make them, but this isn’t the case with Roth IRAs.
 When you open a Roth account, you do so with money that’s subject to income tax.
 When you make traditional IRA tax-deductible contributions, the IRS collects its tax at the other end when you withdraw the money in retirement.

 If you dip into the interest portion of your Roth IRA before reaching age 59 1/2 or before you’ve held the account for at least five years, you have to report this income on your tax return.
 The money is taxable.
+Otherwise, Roth IRA interest is usually not taxable.
+Roth IRA dividends are also usually not taxable.

 The key word here is “earnings” – the interest earned by the principal contributions.
 That’s the portion of the account that’s taxed.
 Withdrawals are considered to come out of your principal first, so you might have to take a significant withdrawal before you need to worry about reporting and paying taxes on the interest.
 If you do end up dipping into the interest portion of the account, it’s possible that you could also end up owing the IRS a 10-percent penalty.